nadiamariduena/python-intro-2024-privat/9_specific-letters.md

 # 🟨 ROUND

-- similar to js Math.round() (but🔴 they may have slight differences in behavior due to language-specific implementations), check the MD to see the differences
+- similar to js Math.round() (but🔴 they may have slight differences in behavior due to language-specific implementations), check the differences after the code below

 ```python
 #